-NLF: Boards must be aware that TWC will add the Board Contract Year 2020 (BCY’20) funds to Boards’ existing BCY’20 Child Care Formula (CCF) child care grant awards by unilateral amendment.
+NLF: Boards must be aware that TWC will add the Board Contract Year 2021 (BCY’21) funds to Boards’ existing BCY’21 Child Care Formula (CCF) child care grant awards by unilateral amendment.

-NLF: Boards must report obligations and expenditures in the Cash Draw and Expenditure Reporting (CDER) system under the following cost categories:

-“CARES—Direct Care At‐Risk‐869” for TWC COVID-19 essential worker care

-“CARES—Enhanced Reimbursements Direct Care ONLY‐869” for the 25 percent enhanced reimbursement payments

-The CARES categories will be regular (not supplemental) cost categories for the Fiscal Year 2020 CCF child care grant awards.
+NLF: Boards must report obligations and expenditures in the Cash Draw and Expenditure Reporting (CDER) system under “CARES—Enhanced Reimbursements Direct Care ONLY‐869” for the enhanced reimbursement payments.
+The CARES categories will be regular (not supplemental) cost categories for the Fiscal Year 2021 CCF child care grant awards.

-NLF: Boards must be aware that additional funds for November/December ERR will be placed in BCY’20 CCF grants.
-The CCF grants will be extended to December 31, 2020, for ERR expenses only.

-NLF: Boards must be aware that the direct care service period for BCY’20 ends October 31, 2020.
-Boards will begin charging direct care and associated administration and operations costs to their BCY’21 CCF grants beginning November 1, 2020.
-F
+NLF: Boards must be aware that the direct care service period for BCY’20 ended October 31, 2020.
+Beginning November 1, 2020, Boards began charging direct care and associated administration and operations costs to their BCY’21 CCF grants.

+NLF: Boards must be aware that ERR payments for January 2021 services are retroactive to January 1, 2021.
+If the Board has already processed reimbursements for January, it must add the past ERR in a future payment cycle.

+NLF: If a Board’s actual ERR costs exceed estimated projected costs previously submitted to TWC, the Board must submit a Contract Action Request (CAR) for additional funds to bcm@twc.texas.gov with details about the shortfall.
+Approved funds will be added to the Board’s BCY’21 CCF grant and may be used for any overages not previously submitted, including those from BCY’20 service months, as approved in the Board’s CAR.

+LF: For payments that cross over service months where the ERR percentage drops, the Board may apply the previous month’s ERR percentage to the entire payment amount based on local payment practices.
+For example, a payment for the service month of March 2021 that includes some days of April 2021 may be paid at the 25 percent ERR in effect for March.

 ATTACHMENTS:

 Attachment 1: Additional Funds for Cost Reimbursement of Enhanced Reimbursement Rate CCDBG CARES Act Funding—Update

-Attachment 2: WD 20-20, Change 1,
+Attachment 2: Revisions to WD 20-20, Change 1, Shown in Track Changes

 INQUIRIES: